preetampatil3d/What-I-Learned/Java/Core/core-java.md

 ## String/ array of character/ Immutable Object
 - String is refered as immutable because its value cannot be changed.
-	- Instead whenever value changed, new obeject is created and old value is copied.
-To prevent this we can make it ''
+	- Instead whenever value changed, new object is created and old value is copied.
 - All Warpper classes are immutable and Thread safe.

 - Mutable String : Create String using StringBuilder(**Not Thread-Safe**) and StringBuffer (**Thread-Safe**).